tractorcow-farm/silverstripe-fluent/readme.md

 ## Requirements

- * SilverStripe 3.1 RC1 (beta versions will not work).
+ * SilverStripe 3.1.1 or above (3.1 dev branch)
  * PHP 5.3

+You can use Silverstripe 3.1 RC1 (3.1.0) if you use the 3.1.0 branch of fluent, but this does not support translatable urls.

 ## Documentation